roncodes/plugin-igniter/README.md

 <b>View usage:</b>

-You can load a view by using the load method.
+You can load a view by using the PI_Loader.
 Example:
+Loading a view within a shortcode: self::$load->view('welcome/hello_world');

+If you're loading a view to a controller rendered page, simply:
 $this->load->view('welcome/hello_world');

 This would load the view welcome/hello_world.php